Lingering injuries,

 Consider these surprising stats from competitive/pro athletes who push their bodies constantly:

-Rotator Cuff: 40% of elite overhead athletes have partial or full tears of their rotator cuff - but no pain.
+Rotator Cuff: 40% of collegiate baseball and pro tennis players have partial or full tears of their rotator cuff in their dominant arms - but no pain.
 None of the athletes interviewed 5 years later had any subjective symptoms or had required any evaluation or treatment for shoulder-related problems during the study period.

 Hips: Two-thirds of collegiate and pro hockey players have degenerative changes in their hips and have no symptoms.